Obstacle Detection using Ultrasonic Sensor with the VEX Microcontroller

 Task 4 - Build and download the Simulink model for Obstacle Detection using Ultrasonic Sensor

 In this task, you will learn a way to model the logic for using the Ultrasonic Sensor block output to control the speed of the two DC motors, thereby controlling the motion of the robot.
 The logic for controlling the motor speed is implemented in a Stateflow chart.
 You will then build and download the model to the VEX microcontroller.

 2. Note the following points in this Simulink model:

-- The parameters INPUT (Ping Port) and OUTPUT (Echo Port) for the Ultrasonic Sensor block are chosen as per the hardware connections in Task 3.
+- The parameters INPUT (Ping Port) and OUTPUT (Echo Port) for the Ultrasonic Sensor block is chosen as per the hardware connections in Task 3.
 The parameter Motor Channel for the Left Motor block is chosen as '6' and for the Right Motor block as '3' as per the hardware connections in Task 3.

 - The average value of three samples of the Ultrasonic Sensor block output is used for determining the distance to the obstacle.

 - The logic for motion control based on Ultrasonic sensor is implemented in the Stateflow chart as shown below.
 The speed input to the DC Motors is a constant value of 60 when the average value of Ultrasonic Sensor block output is either 0 or more than 0.5.
 The speed input to the motors is reduced when the sensor value is between 0.5 and 0.2.
 The motors are stopped by providing a speed input of 0 if the sensor value is less than 0.2.

 See Getting Started with Stateflow for an introduction to implementing states in Stateflow.